VMUG Advantage just added the latest NSX 6.3.1 and All Flash vSAN 6.6 bits to EVALExperience, great for vSphere home labs, just $200 a year!

 - Which vSAN edition does the EVALExperience license key entitle users to?

-This code download is fast and seemingly not rate-limited like most CDNs, courtesy of the CacheFly CDN that you'll see featured in this video below, where I was getting sustained download speeds upwards of 300Mbps, which is actually the full rated speed of my connection!
-See also my VCSA-friendly Ubiquiti Edgerouter Lite that's ready for a million packets per second, at under $100!
+This code download is fast and seemingly not rate-limited like most CDNs.
+Courtesy of the CacheFly CDN that you'll see featured in this video below, I got sustained download speeds upwards of 300Mbps, which is actually the full rated speed of my home lab's internet connection!
+See also my VCSA-friendly Ubiquiti Edgerouter Lite that's ready for a million packets per second, works great with vSphere 6.5, and costs under $100 USD!

 Brief overview of the latest updates, with some download speed tests.